RightToPrivacy/mactrack/README.md

 Contact: righttoprivacy@tutanota.com

-### MACtrack: Proof of concept privacy compromise script
+### MACtrack: Identify visitors/ppl (including masked burglars) using phone/pc metadata

+More detailed instructions including cut/paste step by step + solution to prevent MACtrack from being used on you can be found at: https://www.buymeacoffee.com/politictech/mactrack-howto-use-it-identify-masked-burglars-strangers-outside-your-home

-### Howto Use:  (first setup wigle account if you want to do SSID lookups from mactrack, add your API info)
+### Basic Use:  (setup wigle account for if you want to do SSID lookups from mactrack, for just identifying client mac/brand/ssid wigle not needed)

 1.)
 Make sure you have all modules called for/important at top of script: OuiLookup, yawigle, scapy
     to be sure simply run: pip3 install OuiLookup && pip3 install yawigle && pip3 install scapy